mattermost/mattermost-handbook/operations/finance/staff-member-expenses/airfare-and-traveling.md

 ### Upgrades

 Airfare upgrades are not reimbursable.
-If you have a medical need that requires anything other than economy, please follow the [Manager Approval](https://handbook.mattermost.com/education/how-to-guides-for-staff/how-to-spend-company-money#manager-approval) process.
+If you have a medical need that requires anything other than economy, please reach out to your MLT Manager for approval.